Overview & background

 - Import tasks from an Excel spreadsheet, such as a comments register from a subconsultant or client.

 - Transfer tasks from one project to another.

 Imported tasks can include:

-- Checklists: you can choose to bring in the tasks pre-populated with checklists which have already been added to the Project Settings.
+- Checklists: you can choose to bring in the tasks pre-populated with checklists that have already been added to the Project Settings.

-- Files: once you have added documents into the Files tab, you can attach these to tasks through the task importer.
+- Files: once you have added documents to the Files tab, you can attach these to tasks through the task importer.

 - Attributes: tasks can also be added with all of the task attributes, including Category, Location, Start / End dates, Tags, Plan, etc. This will include Custom Task Attributes if they are enabled in the project.

 - Related Tasks

 - Download Task Importer Template CSV file

 Navigate to the Tasks tab and select 'Import Tasks':